mynorel/framework/README.md

 - **Scriptorium (Service Container):** Narrative dependency injection and service management for all story elements.
 - **Ready for plugins, DI, and extension.**
 - **Stylist:** Universal CSS compiler, theming, and asset pipeline

 ---

+## Compatibility & Upgrades
+- PHP 8.4+ compatible (no deprecation warnings in core or CLI)
+- All CLI command signatures now use `array &$output` for strict interface compliance
+- `scssphp/scssphp` upgraded to v2 for Sass/SCSS support
+- `str_getcsv` usage updated for PHP 8.4

+---